buildtesters/buildtest/docs/buildspecs/buildspec_overview.rst

 The **run** section is required for script schema which defines the content of the test script.

-For more details on script schema see schema docs at https://buildtesters.github.io/buildtest/

 .. _environment_variables:

 Declaring Environment Variables